fl101/awardfares-blog/_posts/2024-01-12-sas-eurobonus-conscious-traveler.md

 ### What To Do

-1. Sign up for SAS EuroBonus
+1. Sign up for SAS EuroBonus (if you are not already a member)
-2. Complete ten or more of the steps listed below during a year (make sure to provide your EuroBonus number when completing a step)
+2. Complete TEN or more of the steps listed below during a year (make sure to provide your EuroBonus number when completing a step)
-3. Pride yourself on being a Conscious Traveler and collect your rewards.
-And feel free to keep going beyond 10, every step counts!
+3. Collect your rewards.
+It's possible to achieve beyond 10 steps (all of them are counted).
-4. Repeat steps 2-3 again during next year to keep your title and claim new rewards.
+4. Repeat steps 2-3 again during the following year to keep your title and claim new rewards.

 <img src="../assets/img/eurobonus-conscious-traveler/steps.webp" alt="SAS EuroBonus Conscious Traveler Initiative (Set To Launch in Early 2024)." class="noborder"/>